-The first two columns of Table 3 present results from the DOLS model, again estimated over the period January 1985 to June 2008.
-The long-run effects of changes in the longer term debt stock are almost identical to those obtained in Table 2.
-Specifically, an increase in longer term debt equal to 1 percent of GDP increases the term premium by slightly more than 4 basis points in the unadjusted specification and by slightly more than 6 basis points in the duration-adjusted specification.
-The adjustment speed parameters of -0.15 imply that deviations in the term premium from long-run equilibrium have a half-life of roughly five months.
-The t-statistics on the adjustment speeds are -5.7 and -6.3, which are sufficiently large to reject the hypothesis that these variables do not have a stable long-run relationship (that is, they are not cointegrated) at the 1 percent significance level.
-Note that the adjustment speed drops substantially when the debt stock variables are excluded (the final columns), suggesting that the longer term debt stock is an important part of the long-run relationship.
+are -5.7 and -6.3, which are sufficiently large to reject the hypothesis that these variables do not have a stable long-run relationship (that is, they are not cointegrated) at the 1 percent significance level.
+Note that the adjustment speed drops substantially when the debt stock variables are excluded (the final columns), suggesting that the longer-term debt stock is an important part of the long-run relationship.

-The preceding regressions are based on the Kim-Wright model of the ten-year term premium, which was estimated over a sample that does not include a major financial crisis or monetary policy constrained by the zero bound on nominal interest rates.
-As a robustness check, we also estimate a specification that uses the ten-year Treasury yield as the dependent variable and that includes the target federal funds rate and the slope of the near-term Eurodollar futures curve to proxy for the expected path of policy rates.53 If we assume that the two additional variables adequately control for expected future policy interest rates, the estimated coefficients on the other variables should continue to reveal their impact on the ten-year term premium.
-Note that another reason for focusing directly on the behavior of the
+The preceding regressions are based on the Kim-Wright model of the 10-year term premium, which was estimated over a sample that does not include a major financial crisis or monetary policy constrained by the zero bound on nominal interest rates.
+As a robustness check, we also estimate a specification that uses the 10-year Treasury yield as the dependent variable and that includes the target federal funds rate and the slope of the near-term eurodollar futures curve to proxy for the expected path of policy rates.
+49 Under the assumption that the two additional variables adequately control for expected future policy interest rates, the estimated coefficients on the other variables should continue to reveal their impact on the 10-year term premium.
+Note that another reason for focusing directly on the behavior of the 10-year yield is that the ultimate goal of LSAPs is to lower longer-term yields.
+As the first and third columns of Table 4 show, the estimated longer-term debt supply effects are somewhat higher in this specification than in the term premium regressions.
+The estimated coefficients of 0.07 and 0.10 on the unadjusted and duration-adjusted debt stocks imply that LSAPs have reduced the 10-year term premium by 82 basis points (unadjusted model) or 58 basis points (duration-adjusted model).50